 Always seek tax advice from a qualified professional as to your individual circumstances.

-It can take much longer to sell a commercial property than a residential property, due to additional considerations, complexity of the transaction and the response rates of the buyer.
-This can be between several weeks to several months or more depending on: the complexity, any mortgages, the responsiveness of the parties involved and any other unexpected issues arise during the process.
+It can take much longer to sell a commercial property than a residential property, due to additional considerations, the complexity of the transaction and the response rates of the buyer.
+This can be between several weeks to several months or more depending on the complexity, any mortgages, the responsiveness of the parties involved, and any other unexpected issues arise during the process.
 Working with experienced commercial property solicitors can help ensure a smoother and more efficient legal process.

 First, we will speak with you and learn about your current situation and commercial property for sale.
 We will determine suitability for auction, explain our process, timescales and expected value you could get for your property.